 Solving the grand challenges posed by improving food and water security, in the face of growing population pressure, natural disasters, and climate change, requires expert knowledge of science and engineering fundamentals as well as advanced data analytics and computational methods.
 Funded by the NSF, our project’s goal is to train students to analyze geoscience related data, develop computational workflows, use high performance computing (HPC) for scientific simulations and publish digital products--including data and models--following the best practices in Findable, Accessible, Interoperable, and Reusable (FAIR) science as articulated by many scientific institutions, including the American Geophysical Union, American Academy for the Advancement of Science and the National Science Foundationcience Foundation.

-We are recruiting graduate students in the United States to partner with the project team in using cyber or web-based tools for their research.
+We are recruiting the second cohort of graduate students in the United States to partner with the project team in using cyber or web-based tools for their research.
 These students, FAIR Cyber Training (FACT) fellows, will be trained in accessing, analyzing and publishing data and/or simulation tools using FAIR or open science principles.
-The fellowship provides $2000 support which includes travel to Purdue University to participate in a Cyber Training workshop in May and work with the Purdue PIs to use these skills for their research.
-The non-travel portion of the fellowship will be given in the form of honorarium for FACT fellows to continue their projects and to train their peers at home institutions during this fellowship.
+A list of past FACT fellows and their projects can be found at: https://fairhub.org/fellowship/fellows2020 and https://fairhub.org/fellowship/2021fellows The fellowship provides $2000 honorarium that is paid in installments after meeting the fellowship requirements listed below.

 The FACT fellow will:

-- attend a Cyber Training workshop at Purdue in May 2020 (may change due to COVID-19).
+- attend a virtual Cyber Training workshop or webinar series in May 2022.

 - work with his/her graduate advisor and Purdue mentors to conduct research using FAIR principles.
 This FACT research could be part of their ongoing MS or PhD work.